darwino/darwino-documentation/Installing Eclipse.md

 -   For developing Web (J2EE) applications

-    -   M2E WTP **Note**: your version of Eclipse, if it is recent enough, might already have this feature installed.
+    -   M2E WTP **Note**: your version of Eclipse J2EE edition, if it is recent enough, might already have this feature installed.
 In this case, just skip this step.
         Select `Help->Eclipse Marketplace...` and search for `m2e wtp`.
 Be careful to install m2e-wtp matching your Eclipse version and *not*